balajiRRK/sorting-algorithm-visualizer/README.md

 # Sorting Algorithm Visualizer Application

-A program that helps the user visualize the time complexity differences between multiple different sorting algorithms.
+A program that helps the user visualize the functionality and efficiency differences between multiple different sorting algorithms.

 ## Instructions to run program